Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-\LCPA{} can easily be implemented using a MIP solver (e.g., CPLEX, Gurobi, SCIP or GLPK) with \textit{control callbacks}.
-In this approach, the solver handles all B\&B related steps of Algorithm \ref{Alg::LCPA}, and users only need to write the code for a control callback to update the cutting plane approximation.
-In a basic implementation, the solver would call the control callback whenever it finds an integer feasible solution (i.e., Step \ref{AlgStep::LCPAIntegerFeasible}).
-The code would retrieve the integer feasible solution, compute the cut parameters, add a cut to the surrogate LP, and return control back to the solver at Step \ref{AlgStep::LCPACheckUB}.
+\LCPA{} can easily be implemented using a MIP solver (e.g., CPLEX, Gurobi, GLPK) with \emph{control callbacks}.
+In this approach, the solver handles the B\&B related steps of Algorithm \ref{Alg::LCPA}, and one needs only to write a few lines of code to update the cutting plane approximation when the algorithm finds an integer feasible solution.
+In a basic implementation, the solver would call the control callback when it finds an integer feasible solution (i.e., Step \ref{AlgStep::LCPAIntegerFeasible}).
+The code would retrieve the integer feasible solution, compute the cut parameters, and add a cut to the surrogate LP, handing control back to the solver at Step \ref{AlgStep::LCPACheckUB}.

-A key benefit of using a MIP solver is the ability to add cuts as \textit{lazy constraints}.
+A key benefit of using a MIP solver is the ability to add cuts as \emph{lazy constraints}.
 In practice, if we were to add cuts as generic constraints to the surrogate LP, the time to solve the surrogate LP would increase with each cut, which would progressively slow down \LCPA{}.
 When we add cuts as lazy constraints, the solver branches using a surrogate LP that contains a subset of relevant cuts, and only evaluates the complete set of cuts when \LCPA{} finds an integer feasible solution.
 In this case, \LCPA{} still returns the optimal solution.
 However, computation is significantly reduced as the surrogate LP is much faster to solve for the vast majority of cases where it is infeasible or yields a real-valued solution.
 From a design perspective, lazy cut evaluation reduces the marginal computational cost of adding cuts, which allows us to add cuts liberally (i.e., without having to worry about slowing down \LCPA{} by adding too many cuts).